Opportunities to join the lab.

 Funded by the Wellcome Trust

-The Hardwick lab was recently awarded an 8 year grant to study mechanisms of cell division and aneuploidy in Cryptococcus.
+Our lab, in collaboration with JP's lab and Kaustuv Sanyal's lab (Bengalaru), was recently awarded an 8 year grant to study mechanisms of cell division and aneuploidy in Cryptococcus.
+Several positions are currently available:

-Please contact kevin.hardwick@ed.ac.uk with your CV if you are interested in post-doctoral or graduate RA positions.
+Please contact kevin.hardwick@ed.ac.uk if you are interested in these post-doctoral or graduate RA positions.

 PhD studentships